bobsanjo/PRIV/ara_a2w_implementation_guide.md

 "**Attribution-Reporting-Register-OS-Source**": "<https://adtech.example/register-source>"
 ```

-- - To complete the source registration, the ad techís endpoint should respond to the Android attribution reporting API request with the response header Attribution-Reporting-Register-Source.
+- - To complete the source registration, the ad tech‚Äôs endpoint should respond to the Android attribution reporting API request with the response header Attribution-Reporting-Register-Source.
 The response should also specify an app destination in the destination field.

 ```
 Attribution-Reporting-Register-Source {